5G antenna systems and the IEEE 5G conference

 Furthermore, individuals attending the conference will have opportunities to delve into the finer points of antenna systems through the 5G World Forum’s tutorials.
 One of the event’s 5G Core Tutorials, for example, is titled Beyond Massive MIMO: Promising Research Directions for Antenna Arrays.

-Why 5G antenna technologies are a big focus in 2020
+Why 5G antenna technologies are a big focus

 Multiple transmit antennas in base stations and devices are already key to 4G/LTE technology.
 But they will be even more important as 5G becomes standard.
 Why?
 Because 5G wireless access must provide much higher data rates and handle significantly higher traffic volumes while using less energy per bit.
 This calls for advanced antenna solutions.